ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 val birthday : person -> unit = <fun>
 ```

+Please note: in the above example, we chose "colour" as the name of a type that holds RGB-values.
+If you wanted to, you could also use the US spelling "color."
 Another mutable compound data type is the fixed-length array which, just as a
 list, must contain elements of like type.
 However, its elements may be accessed
 in constant time: